Retiring in American Samoa: a complete guide

 Cultural scene: American Samoa has a vibrant cultural scene, with traditional dances, music, and food that reflect the Samoan way of life.
 The territory hosts several festivals and events throughout the year, including the Flag Day celebrations and the Teuila Festival.

-Relaxed pace of life: American Samoa has a slower pace of life compared to many other locations, which can be attractive to retirees seeking a more laid-back lifestyle.
+The relaxed pace of life: American Samoa has a slower pace of life compared to many other locations, which can be attractive to retirees seeking a more laid-back lifestyle.

 What are the disadvantages of retiring in American Samoa?